jeffsebring/wp-cli-import-csv/README.md

 For users of plugins like [Multiple Post Thumbnails](https://github.com/voceconnect/multi-post-thumbnails), other names will be set in post meta.

-If we use the header parameters importing to our pu01_engineers post type:
+If we use the header parameters importing to a post type with the name pu01_engineers:

     thumbnail-absint-secondary_image